butadpj/react-manual-setup/README.md

      );
     ```

-Now, we only need some configuration before we can actually run our React App
+### _Now, we only need some configuration before we can actually run our React App_

-11. Create a file called "**webpack.common.js**" at the root of your project.
-Then, copy and paste the code below.
-This will be our shared configuration between development and production
+#### 11. Create a file called "**webpack.common.js**" at the root of your project.
+Then, copy and paste the code below.<br>This is will be the shared configuration between development and production config.

 ```
 const path = require("path");